robwco/workshop-marketing/class.md

 ## “I just started freelancing.
 What if I’m not ready?”

-I guarantee that if you can build a website, design, or code - at any level - you can also make a lot of money from Workshop today.
+I guarantee that if you can build a website, design, or code - at any level - you can also make a lot of money from this class today.

 But it takes investing in yourself now.

-It doesn’t matter how much experience you have, the habits you build into your business now will stay with you for a long time (maybe forever).
+It doesn’t matter how much experience you have, the habits and systems you build into your business now will stay with you for a long time (maybe forever).

 That’s why it’s important that you push yourself outside of your comfort zone.

 Leveling up your consulting business isn’t about planning for the future.
 It’s about taking small steps right now that will ensure you’re in the best position to succeed.

-## “But will Emails That Win work for me?
+## “But will this work for me?
 I specialize in X.”

 Yes.
-Emails that win is a course mostly focused on web design and web development - however the concepts inside it can be applied to any business or even day job.
+Get Paid! is a course mostly focused on web design and web development - however the concepts inside it can be applied to any business or even day job.

 The amount of email you send don't just happen behind the scenes.
 They're the key to all kinds of new opportunities.
 You'll see a dramatic shift in other areas of your life.

-If you’re still worried there may not be enough of your type of lead, the best advice I can give is to try it.
+If you’re still worried about your specific case, the best advice I can give is to try it.
 There’s a 30-day 100% money-back guarantee for this exact reason.

-Sign up for yourself and see.
+Buy it and see for yourself.

-## Will the book have scripts?
+## Will the course have scripts?
 Yes.
 I love examples and will include many breakdowns of emails.
 However, I believe that scripts and templates almost always encourage writing bad emails.

 They’re formulaic and people can smell a form email coming from a mile away.
 So my hope is that while you can certainly use these examples in your daily life, you also learn the thought process behind why they're written the way they are.